Close Menu

 3. Follow the Local Stream

-Find a small stream, canal, or drainage channel near your home and simply walk along it to see where it goes.
+Find a small stream, canal, or drainage channel near your home and just walk along it to see where it goes.

 4. The Sunrise Breakfast Picnic

-Adventures don’t have to happen in the afternoon.
+Adventures don’t only happen in the afternoon.
 Pack some fruit, a thermos of something warm, and a simple snack, then head out to a nearby hill or park just before the sun comes up.

 A father and daughter smile during a sunrise breakfast picnic in a grassy field, featuring a tiffin carrier and a giant inflatable Spiderman toy.